JoshuaBillson/VNH5019Controller/README.md

 The purpose of this library is to provide a means of controlling a [Dual VNH5019 Motor Driver Shield](https://www.pololu.com/product/2507) coupled with an Arduino Uno over either I2C or serial.
-This project uses the standard serial port; to use other hardware serial ports (Serial1, Serial2, etc.) or Software Serial requires modification to VNH5019Controller.cpp.
+This project uses the standard serial port; to use other hardware serial ports (Serial1, Serial2, etc.) or Software Serial requires modification to the source code.

 ## Dependencies